 The Company's condensed consolidated financial statements are presented in U.S. dollars, the reporting currency of the Company.
 The functional currency of Renalytix AI plc and Renalytix AI Limited is GB Pounds.
 The functional currency of Renalytix AI, Inc. is the U.S. dollar.
 Assets and liabilities of Renalytix AI plc and Renalytix AI Limited are translated at the rate of exchange at period-end, while the statements of operations are translated at the weighted average exchange rates in effect during the reporting period.
 The net effect of these translation adjustments is shown as a component of accumulated other comprehensive income (loss).
-Transaction gains and losses resulting from exchange rate changes on transactions denominated in currencies other than the functional currency are included in income in the period in which the change occurs and reported within other (expense) income in the condensed consolidated statements of operations and comprehensive loss.
-For the three and six months ended December 31, 2020, transaction losses were \$5.5 million and \$7.7 million, respectively.
-For the three and six months ended December 31, 2019, transaction losses were \$2.0 million and \$1.6 million, respectively.
+Transaction gains and losses resulting from exchange rate changes on transactions denominated in currencies other than the functional currency are included in income in the period in which the change occurs and reported within foreign currency gain (loss) in the condensed consolidated statements of operations and comprehensive loss.
+For the three and nine months ended March 31, 2021, transaction losses were \$1.1 million and \$8.8 million, respectively.
+For the three and nine months ended March 31, 2020, transaction gains were \$1.9 million and \$0.3 million, respectively.

-Concentrations of credit risk
+Concentrations of credit risk and Major Customers

 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and accounts receivable balances.
 Periodically, the Company maintains deposits in accredited financial institutions in excess of federally insured limits.
 The Company deposits its cash in financial institutions that it believes have high credit quality and are not exposed to any unusual credit risk beyond the normal credit risk associated with commercial banking relationships and has not experienced any losses on such accounts.

-The Company's revenue and accounts receivable was derived from one customer at December 31, 2020.
+The Company's accounts receivable are derived from revenue earned from customers located in the U.S. All of the Company's revenue has been generated from two customers for the three and nine month periods ended March 31, 2021.
 The Company performs initial and ongoing credit reviews on customers, which involve consideration of the customers' financial information, their location, and other factors to assess the customers' ability to pay.